 - Before you start shopping, research interest rates so that you’ll know where an offer stands in comparison to the average.
 The Consumer Financial Protection Bureau provides a tool that lets you see averages for your state, loan type and credit score level.

 There are also numerous programs that can help save you money, especially as a first-time homebuyer.
+For instance, with conventional loans, credit scores will affect the interest rate you get.
 With this initial purchase, you’ll have access to programs that can help with closing costs and more affordable rates.
 Look for a lender that works with these programs.

 The government can also help you, not only with your 1st purchase but with subsequent purchases.
 The Federal Housing Authority backs loans to consumers to help keep the economy strong.
 Shop for a lender that offers FHA loans and price their rates in comparison to what you’d pay for a conventional loan.

 If you’re a veteran, you may also qualify for a VA loan, which can offer numerous benefits not available to non-veterans.
-Since not all lenders offer these options, though, you may have to broaden your search.
+Since not all lenders offer these options, though, you may have to broaden your search or speak to your mortgage broker.

 Here are a few other things to consider as you shop for a loan.